Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

-The monoidal structure on $\rpol$ \cite[Definition 3.33]{hadzihasanovic2017algebra} then induces a monoidal structure on $\mrgpol$ with $X \boxtimes Y := \tau(\imath X \boxtimes \imath Y)$, of which Construction \ref{cons:laxgray} is an explicit description. \end{proof}
+The monoidal structure on $\rpol$ then induces a monoidal structure on $\mrgpol$ with $X \tensor Y := \tau(\imath X \tensor \imath Y)$, of which Construction \ref{cons:laxgray} is an explicit description. \end{proof}

 \begin{remark} The proof sketch of Proposition \ref{prop:graymonoidal} mirrors the construction of the lax Gray product of strict 2-categories, as induced by the lax Gray product of strict $\omega$-categories \cite{crans1995pasting,steiner2004omega}.
-One could also try to use this directly, realising $\mrgpol$ as a (non-full) subcategory of the category of strict $\omega$-categories, whose objects satisfy certain properties: for example, horizontal composition is free on the sets of 1-cells and 2-cells, in the sense that each 1-cell or 2-cell has a unique expression as a horizontal composite of a finite number of cells that are not further decomposable; there are no non-unit 2-cells with a 0-dimensional input or output boundary, and so on.
+One could also try to use this directly, realising $\mrgpol$ as a (non-full) subcategory of the category of strict $\omega$-categories, whose objects satisfy certain properties.
 However, it seems more complicated to check that the monoidal structure on strict $\omega$-categories induces the one on merge-bicategories. \end{remark}

 The category of merge-bicategories with the lax Gray product is closed on both sides; right homs and left homs can be calculated using the fact that cells of a merge-bicategory are in bijective correspondence with morphisms from certain representing objects in $\mrgpol$.